-I would like to suggest that a more strict precautionary approach be adopted to ensure that the major projects are only permitted if they can satisfy the fundamental principles of Ecologically Sustainable Development and the Precautionary Principle.
+A more strict precautionary approach needs to be adopted to ensure that the major projects are only permitted if they can satisfy the fundamental principles of Ecologically Sustainable Development and the Precautionary Principle.

 The EISs for projects contain information on, inter alia, job numbers and over what time frame, accommodation needs of workers, socio-economic, hydrogeological, biodiversity and indigenous assessments.
-It is my experience that such studies are often not sufficiently robust to allow for assessments to a high level of confidence.
+However, such studies are often not sufficiently robust to allow for assessments to a high level of confidence.
 The specialist topics mentioned are important to local communities and their judgment of projects.
-To this end I applaud ongoing moves by the DPE to strengthen the SEARS to require more comprehensive baseline data in modelling work and that the reports be fully transparent regarding assumptions and limitations of the model and its predictions.